danfuzz/lactoserv/doc/configuration/3-built-in-services.md

 ];
 ```

-## `SystemLogger`
+## `SyslogToFile`

-A service which logs system activity either in a human-friendly or JSON form.
-It
+A service which writes system activity logis either in a human-friendly or JSON
-accepts the following configuration bindings:
+form, to a (filesystem) file.
+It accepts the following configuration bindings:

 * `path` &mdash; Path to the log file(s) to write.
 When rotation is performed, a
   date stamp and (if necessary) sequence number are "infixed" into the final